All Types Of Cricket Shots Explained – The Essential Guide!

 It was a similar shot to leg-glance.
 But the flick shot a wide range when compared with leg glance.
 Also, the batsman plays this shot mainly on the front foot when the ball reaches him on the line of the stumps.
 So the batsman picks either fuller length or good lengths balls to play a flick shot that drifted on his pads towards the leg side.

 It is also known as the flick of the wrist, and it plays according to the field.
-Because this flick shot has a very long-range, depending on how well the batsman uses his wrist, the flick shot can play from the mid-wicket region to the fine leg region.
+Because this flick shot has a very long range, depending on how well the batsman uses his wrist, the flick shot can play from the mid-wicket region to the fine leg region.
 Extending and playing the same flick shot is called a pickup shot.
-But pickup shot played with less footwork when compared with flick shot.
+But the pickup shot played with less footwork when compared with the flick shot.
 However, the flick is one of the effortless cricket shots that mainly uses the batsman’s wrist work.

 16. Pull Shot